How to talk about death and dying

 Having that conversation as part of everyday life can help us live life to the full by making lasting memories and doing what matters.
 And when the time does come, it can help us to be more at peace and in control during our final days.

 Lasting Legacies was the subject of the 2018 Suffolk Annual Public Health Report.
 It recommends that talking about end of life and death should not be taboo.
-It is vital that residents in Suffolk feel comfortable talking about their wishes, requests, beliefs and plans, with professionals, and their families and friends.
+It is vital that residents across Suffolk and north east Essex feel comfortable talking about their wishes, requests, beliefs and plans, with professionals, and their families and friends.

 View and download the report: